 With that, use the appropriate string method to transform each string to match the desired output in the comment.

 title method to capitalize the first letter of each word in "art vandelay"`.

 "art vandelay" # 'Art Vandelay'

-Now let's uppercase all of the letters of "Ceo".
+uppercase method to capitalize all of the letters of "Ceo".

 "Ceo" # 'CEO'

-Next, write a method that answers a question about our email addresses.
-Every email address should end with ".com".
-We can use our knowledge of string methods to check if the email address ends with ".com" and return
+Next, write a method that verifies whether an email addresses is valid.
+To make this introductory example simple, assume that every email address should end with ".com".
+With that, use your knowledge of string methods to check if the email address ends with ".com" and return

 "firstname.lastname@example.org" # False

 As you can see below, the website "vandelay.com" is not preceded by

 "www.".
 You can perform string concatenation to fix this! string concatenation allows you to join two strings.
 It works just like numerical addition.
 For example,